Skip to main content

 • quotes are " and are escaped as ""

-• NULL values both are empty strings and empty tokens as in the example below
+• NULL values are both empty strings and empty tokens as in the example below

 • UNIX new lines are used